What is Personal Finance Decathlon?

 When is the 2019 Personal Finance Decathlon?

-The online competition runs from January 1-March 11, 2019.
+The online competition runs from January 1-March 11, 2019 and can be found at our registration page.
 The State Competition is April 17 at the Federal Reserve Bank of Minneapolis.

 Additionally, the National Competition (for qualifying teams) is May 10 in Lincoln, Nebraska.